Hurricane Fiona seen intensifying after slamming Dominican Republic, Puerto Rico | Science-Environment

 Hurricane Fiona seen intensifying after slamming Dominican Republic, Puerto Rico

-The storm comes five years after the U.S. Caribbean territory was ravaged by Hurricane Maria, which triggered the worst U.S. power blackout.
-U.S. President Biden spoke with Puerto Rico Governor Pedro Pierluisi on Monday, promising to increase the support personnel sent to the island over the next few days.
+(Adds upgrade of Fiona to Category 2 storm) By Ivelisse Rivera and Ezequiel Abiu Lopez SAN JUAN, Puerto Rico/Santo Domingo, Sept 19 (Reuters) - H urricane Fiona was churning north on Monday evening after bringing torrential rain and powerful winds to the Dominican Republic and triggering a total power outage in neighboring Puerto Rico, where at least two people died.

-(Adds Biden call with Puerto Rico governor, National Hurricane Center update, latest death toll, Dominican Republic president) By Ivelisse Rivera and Ezequiel Abiu Lopez
+(Adds upgrade of Fiona to Category 2 storm) By Ivelisse Rivera and Ezequiel Abiu Lopez

 SAN JUAN, Puerto Rico/Santo Domingo, Sept 19 (Reuters) - H urricane Fiona was churning north on Monday evening after bringing torrential rain and powerful winds to the Dominican Republic and triggering a total power outage in neighboring Puerto Rico, where at least two people died.
-The Category 1 hurricane will likely become a Category 3 as it moves across warm Caribbean waters toward the Turks and Caicos.
+The Category 2 hurricane will likely become a Category 3 as it moves across warm Caribbean waters toward the Turks and Caicos.
+Fiona was upgraded to a Category 2 with winds of 105 mph (169 kph) by the National Hurricane Center on Monday evening.

-Electric and water utilities are working to restore services in areas that have lost supplies.
+Electric and water utilities are working to restore services in affected areas.
 In Puerto Rico, a territory of the United States, residents were still facing strong winds, frequent lightning and heavy rain.

 Fiona made landfall there on Sunday afternoon, dumping up to 30 inches (76.2 cm) of rain in some areas.
-The storm comes five years after the U.S. Caribbean territory was ravaged by Hurricane Maria, which triggered the worst U.S. power blackout.
+The storm comes five years after the Puerto Rico was ravaged by Hurricane Maria, which triggered the worst power blackout in U.S. history.

 Federal Emergency Management Agency (FEMA) Administrator Deanne Criswell will travel there on Tuesday.
 Jeannette Rivera, 54, a public relations worker in Orlando, Florida, said she had not spoken with her family since a spotty phone call early Sunday.